Michael Costa (American football)

 Costa graduated from Flushing High School in Flushing, Queens and then played college football as a defensive back at Prairie View A&M University in Prairie View, Texas.
 He transferred to Norfolk State University in Norfolk, Virginia, from which he graduated in 1971.
 In 1981, Costa received a master's degree in health and physical education from West Chester University 1981 in West Chester, Pennsylvania.

 Costa began his coaching career at Wilmington High School in Wilmington, Delaware, where was an assistant football coach from 1972 and 1981 and also coached basketball, track, and swimming.
-He moved to the college level in 1982 as assistant football coach at Cheyney under Andy Hinson.
+He moved to the college level in 1982 as an assistant football coach at Cheyney under Andy Hinson.
 As assistant head coach and defensive back coach, he mentored Andre Waters, who went on to play in the National Football League (NFL).
 Costa succeeded Hinson as Cheyney's head football coach in 1985.
+He finished his coaching career as an assistant with Christopher Newport.